brianr747/platform/README.md

 - If the series is *USER* series, the appropriate Python code module (registered by the user) will calculate the series in the same way as an external provider API.

-- TODO: If the series exists, an "update protocol" will be implemented.
-(Right now, if you want to update a series, you delete the text file...)
-The Provider code will decide whether it is worthwhile doing another API query, and most queries will be incremental.
+(UPDATE 2019-05-25) The beginning of update protocols is under construction.
+Not completed, but it seems functional.
+(Needs more testing...)
+The update protocol will decide whether it is worthwhile doing another API query, and most queries will be incremental.
 This means that users can fetch the same series 100 times in a row, and the provider API will be hit with perhaps one API refresh call in a day.
 The update protocol would be extremely important for an "industrial" multi-user